TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑19 (Part 7)

-In this sprint we reviewed the next batch of NoPixel resources after `np‑hunting`.
+In this sprint we reviewed the next batch of original resources after `np‑hunting`.
 The majority of these modules are purely client‑side or implement simple event relays that do not require any persistence or interplayer coordination.
 Consequently, we **skipped** them.
 The